AlexColmer/tech201_vertualisation/README2.md

 - this will run your app is ready and listening on port 3000
 - you then just need to add `:3000` the end of the ip adress to run the app ion the web browser.

-# how to acces the app through provision
+# How to acces the app through provision

 - First you need perform vagrant destroy to destroy your vm which will then allow you to vagran up with all the new code written.
 - to know what apps you need to isntall you can see this through `rake spec`